:::

 3.1. be an entity that can be held legally responsible for its work.

-3.2. define the involvement and responsibilities of key personnel, if the laboratory is part of an organisation performing activities other than seed testing, in order to identify potential conflicts of interest.
+3.2. define the involvement and responsibilities of key personnel, if the accredited member is part of an organisation performing activities other than seed testing, in order to identify potential conflicts of interest.

-3.3. have a laboratory management system able to cover work carried out in the laboratory’s permanent facilities, at sites away from its permanent facilities, or in associated temporary or mobile facilities.
+3.3. have a quality management system able to cover work carried out in its permanent facilities, at sites away from its permanent facilities, or in associated temporary or mobile facilities.

-3.4. define the organisation and management structure of the laboratory, including its place in any parent organisation, and the relationships between management, technical operations, sampling operations, support services and the quality management system (use organisational charts, as necessary).
+3.4. define the organisation and management structure of the accredited member, including its place in any parent organisation, and the relationships between management, technical operations, sampling operations, support services and the quality management system (use organisational charts, as necessary).

 3.6. be able to demonstrate that staff members and samplers are not subjected to undue pressure or inducement that might influence their judgement or results of their work.